 Carbon dioxide (CO₂) is a greenhouse gas that traps heat and warms the planet and, for over a hundred years, it has been extracted from the Earth’s core, instigating climate change.
 CO₂ is not the only gases contributing to climate change.
 Still, it accounts for 81 percent of all greenhouse gas emissions and can linger in the atmosphere for thousands of years (i.e. methane has a lifetime of a decade).
 While it’s true that plants, trees, and algae transform CO₂ into oxygen through photosynthesis, the ocean absorbs and stores CO₂ in ocean sinks.
 It is also true that nature cannot bear the rising levels of human-made emissions and that is why, in addition to efforts that reduce emissions, we need to capture and remove CO₂ from the air.

-This process is also called "mineralization" and is an important part of our portfolio of technologies to fight climate change.
 It is essential to emphasize that mineralization is a process that has been occurring in nature for millions of years, being the main mechanism by which the planet regulates atmospheric carbon dioxide.
 However, the Earth's natural carbon mineralization occurs on a very slow timescale that cannot keep up with human-made emissions rates.
 That is why we partner with companies like Carbfix, which mirror the natural process and accelerate it.
 Our Icelandic CO₂ storage partner has shown that it can be done naturally and permanently in less than two years by storing CO₂ from 800 to 2,500 meters underground.

 How direct air capture and storage (DAC+S) works